-Much of the new regulation matches the good practice and legal requirements already established in the Data Protection Act (the Act); however, there are some changes, for example:
+Much of the new regulation matches the good practice and legal requirements already established in the Data Protection Act 1998 (DPA 1998); however, there are some changes, for example:

-Not all of the requirements of GDPR will apply to every organisation – and, doubtless, not every breach will be penalised – however, the law is real and in place now and there is every likelihood that there will be increased scrutiny of organisations in the not for profit sector.
+Not all of the requirements of GDPR will apply to every organisation – and, doubtless, not every breach will be penalised – however, the DPA 2018 exists and every likelihood is that there will be increased scrutiny of organisations in the not for profit sector.

-Our consultants are specialists in the field of information security and can guide you through an assessment of your current systems through to implementation of sustainable improvements that are appropriate, achievable and compliant.
+Our consultants are specialists in the field of data protection and information security and can guide you through an assessment of your current policies, systems and processes through to the implementation of sustainable improvements that are appropriate and achievable as compliant.

 We can adapt our approach to suit your circumstances and culture.
-Typically, though, our approach comprises:
+Typically, our approach comprises:

-We discuss your overall approach to information security, identify the range of policies and controls you have in place to protect your data and agree with you a programme of compliance testing for stage two.
+We discuss your overall approach to data protection, identify the range of policies and controls you have in place to manage and protect your data and agree with you a programme of compliance testing for stage two.

 We interview a selection of staff, and trustees and volunteers if appropriate, to access the extent to which policies are understood and being adhered to, and the effectiveness of other controls.
 In this stage, we also carry out testing of the IT-specific controls.

 We document our findings and recommendations in a report which:

 - Summarises our assessment of your current arrangements for data protection